The sound of birdsong has to be one of the loveliest things about summer.

-Whether it's a house sparrow, a robin or a collared dove, watching and listening to birds flitting around your garden is both soothing and uplifting.
+Whether it's a house sparrow, a robin or a collared dove, watching and listening to birds flitting around is both soothing and uplifting.

-According to Jamie Wyver from the Royal Society for the Protection of Birds (RSPB), spring makes for the perfect time to start thinking about creating your outdoor haven.
+According to Jamie Wyver from the Royal Society for the Protection of Birds (RSPB), now is for the perfect time to start thinking about creating your outdoor haven.
 He said: "Now is a good time to plan your planting so that you can really help birds and your garden’s other wild inhabitants throughout the year."

 With Jamie's help we've put together some tips on how you can get your garden bird-ready this spring.